 Shrub Benefits in Landscaping and Gardening

-Viburnums are hedges that can be planted to create low walls or high fences, helping to create a wall or ensure privacy from peeping eyes.
-There are many different varieties of viburnums, so it is essential to do your homework based on your needs.
+Viburnum hedges can be planted to create low walls or high fences, helping to create a wall or ensure privacy from peeping eyes.
+There are wide different varieties of viburnums, so it is essential to do your homework based on your needs.
 Some types grow no taller than 4 feet tall, while others reach upwards of 20 feet tall.
-They are hardy in Zones 2-9, meaning they can be planted and thrive anywhere in the United States, except for Alaska.
+They are hardy in Zones 2-9, meaning they can be planted and thrive anywhere in the United States except for Alaska.
 The shrub can thrive in sun or partial sun conditions and is drought resistant, making it perfect for dry places.

 Euonymus is an ornamental shrub that features flowers, berries, and beautiful bark.
 They are low-lying, meaning they grow close to the ground.
 While most varieties don't get very tall, vine versions can reach or exceed 20 feet in height.
 These shrubs are perfect for establishing a boundary or adding depth near a fence.
 However, they don't offer the same privacy that other shrubs that act as hedges do.
 One of the advantages of this shrub is that it grows in full sun, partial sun, partial shade, and shade conditions.
 It is hardy in Zones 4 through 8, meaning some varieties can be grown across most of the United States, except the hottest parts of California, Texas, and Florida and the coldest parts of Minnesota, Wisconsin, and North Dakota.